edwarddjss/ExpoSnap/README.md

 ## How it works

-Your Expo app sends screenshots to a local server (port 3333) on your computer.
+Your Expo app sends screenshots to a local HTTP server on your computer.
 Claude connects to this server via MCP protocol to retrieve the images.

 ## Requirements